northwesternmutual/regent/README.md

 With our imports in hand, we can now create a rule to determine if it is raining.

 A rule is an object with three properties: `left`, `fn`, and `right`.
-The `left` property points at a field in the data to evaluate, `fn` tells the rule which predicate to use for evaluation, and `right` provides a list of values to compare to.
+Think of `left` and `right` as two sides of an equation, with `fn` being the logical operator.
+The `fn` property tells the rule which predicate to use for evaluation.
 Our `isRaining` rule would look like this:

 ```javascript
 const isRaining = { left: '@isRaining', fn: constants.equals, right: true };